-- Can your company demonstrate at the corporate level that it has: - a.
+- a.
 Formalised its commitment, that is endorsed by senior management, to respect human rights in accordance with the UNGPs? - b.
 Assigned senior management or board-level responsibilities and accountability for carrying out this commitment? - c.
 Committed financial and staffing resources to implement this commitment?